Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: Background on outer automorphisms of free products

 The notion of an arational tree was first introduced by Reynolds in the context of free groups \cite{Rey}.
 In the context of free products, a tree $T\in\overline{\calo}$ is \emph{arational} if $T\in\partial\calo$, no proper $(G,\calf)$-free factor $A$ fixes a point in $T$, and for every proper $(G,\calf)$-free factor $A$, the $A$-minimal invariant subtree $T_A\subseteq T$ is a Grushko $(A,\calf_{|A})$-tree.
 We denote by $\AT$ the subspace of $\overline{\calo}$ made of all arational $(G,\calf)$-trees, and by $\mathbb{P}\AT$ its projectivized version (a subspace of $\mathbb{P}\overline{\calo}$).
 These are Borel subsets of $\baro$ and $\mathbb{P}\baro$, respectively \cite[Lemma~5.5]{Hor}.

-Two arational trees $T$ and $T'$ are \emph{equivalent} (denoted by $T\sim T'$) if they are $G$-equivariantly homeomorphic when equipped with the \emph{observers' topology} introduced in \cite{CHL3}: this is the topology on a tree $T$ for which a basis of open sets is given by the connected components of complements of points in $T$.
+Two arational trees $T$ and $T'$ are \emph{equivalent} (denoted by $T\sim T'$) if they are $G$-equivariantly homeomorphic when equipped with the \emph{observers' topology} introduced in \cite{CHL3}: this is the topology on a tree $T$ which is generated (as a subbasis of open sets) by the connected components of complements of points in $T$.
+Equivalently $T$ and $T'$ are equivalent if there exist $G$-equivariant alignment-preserving bijections from $T$ to $T'$ and from $T'$ to $T$ (here a map is \emph{alignment-preserving} if it sends every segment to a segment).
+A third equivalent characterization is that $T$ and $T'$ are equivalent if they are compatible, i.e.\ there exists a $G$-tree $T''$ coming with alignment-preserving $G$-equivariant maps to $T$ and $T'$ (notice that in this case $T''$ can always be chosen in $\overline{\calo}$ because $T$ and $T'$ have trivial arc stabilizers).
+See \cite[Corollary~13.4]{GH1} for the equivalence of these definitions.

-\paragraph*{The free factor graph and its boundary.}
+\subsection{The free factor graph and its boundary}

 We adopt the definition of the free factor graph from \cite{GH}, see \cite[Section~2.2]{GH} for a discussion of its quasi-isometry with other models of the graph found in the literature.
 We recall that two free splittings $S,S'$ of $(G,\calf)$ are \emph{compatible} if there exists a free splitting $S''$ of $(G,\calf)$ such that both $S$ and $S'$ are obtained from $S''$ by collapsing every edge from a $G$-invariant subset of edges to a point.
 The \emph{free factor graph} $\FF$ is the graph whose vertices are the $G$-equivariant homeomorphism classes of free splittings of $(G,\calf)$, where two vertices are joined by an edge if the corresponding splittings are either compatible or have a common nonperipheral elliptic element.